loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_3.md

 ## Something is missing

-We will realize quickly that something is missing when we run the first server-side rendering.
+It's quite obvious that something is missing when we run the first server-side rendering.
 We get HTML but nothing else, such as styles or images.

 ![](./resources/create_react_app_ssr_first_render.png)